 Various recipes for other foods that use herbs call for heating them in a small amount of cooking oil to extract the oil soluble flavors.
 I added that approach to this recipe to amp up the herb tastes in the olive oil.
-It works well, plus letting the olive oil and herbs age for a week (or longer) after making it really helps infuse the flavors into the olive oil.
+It works well, plus letting the olive oil and herbs age for a week (or longer) after making it really helps to infuse the flavors into the olive oil.

 Recipes like this one lend themselves to many variations based on what each of us like best.
 I suggest you start with this recipe and then experiment by varying the ingredient amounts to suit your taste.
+I actually halved the amount of crushed red pepper as the heat got in the way of enjoying the flavors of the herbs and the garlic.

 Ingredients: (makes about one cup, enough for four to six pre-dinner appetizer events for two people)